 Virginia Tech Dining Services wants to play a role in strengthening our region's economy through local food purchases.
-To reduce food miles and support our local economy, we strive to bring you food that is produced as close to Virginia Tech as possible while still maintaining our commitment to quality products.
+To reduce food miles and support our local economy, we strive to bring you food that is produced as close to Virginia Tech as possible.

-We define local as products that are grown and produced within the state of Virginia or within 250 miles of Blacksburg, Virginia, as well as items that are third party certified including organic and fair trade items.
+We define local as products that are grown and produced within 250 miles of Blacksburg, Virginia, as well as items that are third party certified including organic and fair trade items.
 This definition is adapted from the Association for the Advancement of Sustainability in Higher Education's (AASHE) standard.

 Local Food Highlights

-Dining Services Farm at Kentland: This farm is producing fruits, vegetables and herbs for Virginia Tech Dining Services and forging a connection between the farm and plate.
-Look for signs in the dining centers letting you know what dishes have ingredients sourced from our farm!
+Dining Services Farm at Kentland Farm: The DSF produces fruits, vegetables, and herbs specifically for Virginia Tech Dining Services.
+Look for signs in the dining centers letting you know what dishes have ingredients sourced from our farm.

-Virginia Tech Meat Science Center: Processes meat grown by Virginia Tech and Dining Services serves this meat in D2 at Dietrick Hall, West End Market, Owens Food Court, and Blue Ridge Barbeque in Hokie Grill & Co. at Owens Hall.
+Virginia Tech Meat Science Center: The VT Meat Science Center processes meat grown by Virginia Tech.
+You can find these products at D2 at Dietrick Hall, West End Market, Owens Food Court, and Blue Ridge Barbeque in Hokie Grill.

-Direct Trade Coffee: Dining Services’ coffee shop, Deet’s Place at Dietrick Hall, purchases direct-trade coffee from a sustainable plantation in Nicaragua, which Dining Services’ leaders have visited.
+Direct Trade Coffee: Dining Services’ coffee shop, Deet’s Place at Dietrick Hall, purchases direct-trade coffee from a sustainable coffee plantation in Nicaragua.